MicrosoftDocs/winrt-api/windows.system/launcheroptions_preferredapplicationpackagefamilyname.md

 The package family name of the app.

 ## -remarks
 In some cases the user may not have an app installed to handle the file that you are launching.
 By default, Windows will handle these cases by providing the user with a link to search for an appropriate app on the store.
-Use **LauncherOptions.PreferredApplicationDisplayName** in conjunction with **LauncherOptions.preferredApplicationPackageFamilyName** to provide the user with an app in the Windows Store that they can acquire to handle the file.
-The display name that you use should correspond to the display name of the app in the Windows Store.
+Use **LauncherOptions.PreferredApplicationDisplayName** in conjunction with **LauncherOptions.preferredApplicationPackageFamilyName** to provide the user with an app in the Microsoft Store that they can acquire to handle the file.
+The display name that you use should correspond to the display name of the app in the Microsoft Store.

 You must set both of these preferred application properties to recommend an app.
 Setting one without the other will result in a failure.